 There are grants available from the Government for electric vehicles as part of their plan for Climate Change.

-The grant is equal to a maximum of 35% of the vehicle price and a maximum of £2,500
+- The grant is up to a maximum of 35% of the vehicle price and a maximum of £1,500

-Only vehicles that have CO2 emissions of less than 50g/km AND can travel at least 70 miles fully-electric
+- Only vehicles that have no tailpipe CO2 emissions AND can travel at least 70 miles fully-electric

 If you’ve already purchased or leased your electric car and you’re now looking to get a charger fitted in your garage or on your drive then there’s a grant for that.
-Provided by the government and their offices for low emission and zero emission vehicles, the Electric Vehicle Homecharge Scheme is open to applications on the Government website.
-The available grant is capped at £350 (or 75% of the cost of a charging point) and there are a few criteria that need to be met:
+The Electric Vehicle Homecharge Scheme is open to applications on the Government website and is a grant that provides a 75% contribution to the cost of one charge point and its installation.
+The available grant is capped at £350 including VAT per installation.
+The main requirement is that a person owns, leases or has ordered a qualifying vehicle and has dedicated off-street parking at their property.
+If you have two qualifying vehicles you may apply for two charge points.